Kinger1999/imply-polaris-sdk/README.md

 # TO Do

 Create object definitions.
-Right now everything is retured as a requests.Response object
+Right now everything is returned as a requests.Response object

+Add unit tests